Top 7 Differences Between Mountain Gorillas Vs Lowland Gorillas

 They are made of two species that’s the eastern gorillas and the western gorillas.
 These two gorilla species are further divided into subspecies among which include the mountain gorillas and lowland gorillas which are much known compared to other gorilla subspecies which include the cross river gorillas and the eastern lowland gorillas.

-Let us delve into the distinct differences between Mountain Gorillas Vs Lowland Gorillas;
+Let us delve into the distinct differences between mountain gorillas vs lowland gorillas.

 Comparisons between Mountain Gorillas Vs Lowland Gorillas;

-Difference in the Names of Mountain Gorillas Vs Lowland Gorillas
+The difference in the Names of Mountain Gorillas Vs Lowland Gorillas

 Mountain gorillas are scientifically called Gorilla beringei beringei while lowland gorillas, specifically the western are called Gorilla gorilla gorilla.
 The names themselves are a clear description to show that these two gorilla subspecies are different though from the same genus.

-Comparing Habitat and Distribution of Mountain Gorillas vs lowland Gorillas;
+Comparing Habitat and Distribution of Mountain Gorillas vs Lowland Gorillas

-Mountain gorillas inhabit dense tropical rainforests of central Africa and they are typically found in only four national parks that are distributed among three countries in Africa namely Uganda, Rwanda, and Congo.
+Mountain gorillas inhabit dense tropical rainforests of central Africa, and they are typically found in only four national parks that are distributed among three countries in Africa namely Uganda, Rwanda, and Congo.

-These mountain gorilla habitats are characterized by high altitudes which range from 2,200 to 4,300 meters above sea level hence they have a cool, moist climate featuring an abundance of vegetation.
+These mountain gorilla habitats are characterized by high altitudes, which range from 2,200 to 4,300 meters above sea level; hence, they have a cool, moist climate featuring an abundance of vegetation.

-In contrast, lowland gorillas are also spread across central African countries which include Cameroon, Gabon, Congo, the Central African Republic, and the Democratic Republic of Congo.
+In contrast, lowland gorillas are also spread across central African countries, which include Cameroon, Gabon, Congo, the Central African Republic, and the Democratic Republic of Congo.

 They inhabit lowland tropical forests and are much confined to the montane forests of the eastern regions of Congo typically because of their more humid and warmer temperatures compared to the habitats of their counterparts.